FAQs - Municipal Certification

 1. What do I need to do to get certified?

-You must complete actions totaling a certain number of points, complete one or more equity toolkits, and complete at least one action in Sustainable CT categories 1 - 11.
+You must complete actions totaling a certain number of points, complete one or more equity toolkits, and complete at least one action in Sustainable CT categories 1 - 12.
+Bronze, Silver, and Gold level certification all have specific requirements.
 More details on certification are available.
 (Return to top)

 3. Are there any required actions?